 It was just so dang cute!

 If you’re wondering about animal interactions with kayakers, don’t worry, there aren’t any.
 The kayaks are equipped with hooks beneath them and the underwater fences serve as a barrier between paddlers and the shoreline.
 If a kayak drifts over a fence, the hook prevents the boat from advancing into waters it shouldn’t.
+It’s also pretty serene, so you don’t need to worry about falling in or anything like that.
+You might want to take something like these Arkadia waterproof bags just in case the worst comes to the worst though!

 Related Post: Feed a Giraffe and Lemurs at Giraffe Ranch in Dade City